kparc/kcc/README.md

  f:{x*x}      /f[] has only one argument f 42         /and you can omit brackets
 1764

+ f:{}         /empty functions are fine, f 42         /but give no return value
 ```

 Note that when calling a function with three arguments `f[1;2;3]` we had to use square brackets and use an expression separator, because each argument passed to a function is an expression in its own right.
 However, second function only takes one argument, and we were allowed to omit brackets — although we could also say `f[42]`.